UAW ORGANIZING AGAINST TRUMP 2.0

 Fighting cuts to research and education funding

-• Supporting additional litigation by filing amicus briefs and declarations, including cases opposing cuts in indirect costs, and funding cancellations to Columbia University
+• UAW has also supported additional litigation by filing amicus briefs and declarations, including cases opposing cuts in indirect costs and funding cancellations to Columbia University

 • Created resources for international scholar members including a free hotline staffed by immigration attorneys, FAQs and know-your-rights webinars

-• Filed an amicus brief in support of litigation (Svitlana Doe v.
-Noem) challenging the Trump administration’s end of the TCHNV parole program that allows certain immigrants from Cuba, Haiti, Nicaragua, and Venezuela to be lawfully in the United States with a right to work.
+• Filed amicus briefs in support of several lawsuits that challenge: 1) Trump’s executive order ending birthright citizenship; 2) the detention of a Tufts University graduate student for protected First Amendment speech, specifically writing an op-ed opposing the war on Gaza; 3) the revocation of Harvard's ability to enroll international students or host certain international scholars and 4) ending of the TCHNV parole program that allows certain immigrants from Cuba, Haiti, Nicaragua, and Venezuela to be lawfully in the United States with a right to work.

 Fighting cuts to diversity, equity and inclusion programs (DEI)